 Figure 6.
 (Relationships between individual accuracies of a CNC machine tool throughout its life cycle).

 The above-mentioned partial accuracies of the machine tool can be divided into individual parts of the life cycle (Figure 6).
-Production accuracy can, therefore, be monitored at the phase of customer’s machine use and is influenced by both the working accuracy of the machine and the long-term stability of geometric accuracy.
+Production accuracy can, therefore, be monitored at the phase of the customer’s machine use and is influenced by both the working accuracy of the machine and the long-term stability of geometric accuracy.

 4 The Main Cause of Errors In Machining Accuracy

 Machining accuracy refers to the degree of conformity between the actual geometric parameters (size, shape, position) of the processed parts and the ideal geometric parameters.
-In processing, the error is inevitable, but the error must be within the allowable range.
+In processing, error is inevitable, but the error must be within the allowable range.
 Through error analysis, master the basic law of its change to take corresponding measures to reduce processing errors and improve processing accuracy.

 Then there will be errors and there will be reasons, roughly as follows:

 The spindle rotation error refers to the variation of the actual rotation axis of the spindle relative to its average rotation axis at each moment.
 The main reasons for the radial rotation error of the main shaft are the coaxiality error of several sections of the main shaft journal, various errors of the bearing itself, the coaxiality error between the bearings, and the deflection of the main shaft.